mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 Installing
 ----------

-As Route-Me is undergoing some significant changes, the recommended course of action is to clone a copy of the repository:
+As the SDK is undergoing some significant changes, the recommended course of action is to clone a copy of the repository:

       git://github.com/mapbox/mapbox-ios-sdk.git